 Step back in time at this old-fashioned carnival at Historic Richmond Town, NYC's only living history museum.
 The three-day fest has been a Labor Day weekend tradition for decades and features something for everyone.
 There are several performance stages with local bands playing country, rock 'n' roll, and acoustic music; pig races; pie-, hot-dog eating and hula-hooping contests; three-legged races, a water balloon toss and a midway with rides.
 The best part?
-All attractions are free with admission. $16 at the door, discounts available online as the dates gets closer, FREE for kids under 30 inches tall
+All attractions are free with admission.
+In advance: $12; at the door: $16; free for children 30 inches and under

 Great North River Tugboat Race & Competition – Midtown West

 Sunday, August 31

 Watch a dozen or so tugboats race from the 79th Street Boat Basin down to Pier 84, where there will be line tossing, spinach-eating contests and other family fun.
 The races and competitions take place in the Hudson River and can be viewed at no cost between West 44th and West 79th Streets on the waterfront, though Pier 84 is where the landlubber action is.
 For an up-close view, you can buy tickets for the Circle Line spectator boat that follows the tugs.
 FREE from the shore, Circle Line tickets are $25 for adults, $12 for children